Wednesday, April 21, 2021

 We all know the feeling when we come out of a class that’s gone really well; the euphoria and feeling that we have genuinely made some difference to the ss’ learning.
 We also know the feeling of disappointment and frustration that comes with a lesson that hasn’t quite gone as planned, and how that feeling can linger for days.
 It’s impossible to expect to have those euphoric moments every time we teach, but it is possible to learn from and work on the elements of our teaching that don’t always go quite so well.

-The very variable nature of teaching means that we need to constantly seek ways to develop ourselves and to make sure we stay on top of our game.
+The very variable nature of teaching means that we need to constantly seek ways to develop ourselves and to make sure we stay at the top of our game.
 In this blog post, we’re going to outline the reasons why you should consider more professional development and then how you can easily integrate this into your working week.

 So, why should we commit to some form of professional development as a teacher?